Matt Roy (ice hockey)

-Matthew Alan Roy (born March 1, 1995) is an American professional ice hockey defenseman currently playing for the Washington Capitals of the National Hockey League (NHL).
-He was selected in the seventh round, 194th overall, by the Los Angeles Kings in the 2015 NHL Entry Draft.
+Matthew Alan Roy (born March 1, 1995) is an American professional ice hockey player who is a defenseman for the Washington Capitals of the National Hockey League (NHL).
+He was selected in the seventh round, 194th overall, by the Los Angeles Kings in the 2015 NHL entry draft.

 Playing career

 Roy spent three seasons playing Tier 1 Elite Hockey League hockey with Victory Honda, serving as captain for the U18 team in his last season, before joining the Indiana Ice in the United States Hockey League.
 He was one of six players on the Indiana Ice from Michigan to win the 2014 Clark Cup.
 After the Indiana Ice disbanded following the 2013–2014 season, Roy's playing rights were sent to the Dubuque Fighting Saints.

 Collegiate

 Roy began his freshman season at Michigan Tech playing in 36 games during the 2014–15 season.
 His plus-minus rating ranked third amongst freshman in the NCAA as the Huskies ranked second in the conference.
-After his freshman season, Roy was drafted 194th overall by the Los Angeles Kings in the 2015 NHL Entry Draft.
+After his freshman season, Roy was drafted 194th overall by the Los Angeles Kings in the 2015 NHL entry draft.

 In his sophomore season, Roy played in 37 games and recorded a then-career high 20 points.
 He finished the season ranked third among WCHA defensemen in points and was selected for the All-WCHA Second Team.
 His junior season was also successful offensively, with Roy putting up a career high 23 points and being named to the All-WCHA First Team.
 He was also the co-winner of the team's MVP award, the Merv Youngs Award.